diogo-santos/spring-cloud-ms/README.md

 When the service is up and running, visit http://localhost:8003 to see the API documentation using Swagger2 with the list of exposed endpoints

 ## Customer business services
-A set of services to consume Customer services from Eureka Server with Feign
+A set of services to consume and consolidate Customer resources from Eureka Server and leveraging Feign for declarative REST calls

 When the service is up and running, visit http://localhost:8002 to see the API documentation using Swagger2 with the list of exposed endpoints

 ## Customer web app
-Web app using Thymeleaf and Bootstrap for creating and display Customer entities in the system, Rest calls using Spring React
+Web app using Thymeleaf, Bootstrap and REST calls using Spring React for creating and display Customer entities

 When the service is up and running, visit http://localhost:8004/customer to see the landing web page